Did you know that almost 40 per cent of all product searches start on Google now?

 Long-tail keywords are closer to what people search when they’re online.
 Because people know how many websites are out there, they make their searches specific.

-If you optimize with long-tail keywords, you’ll have a better chance of picking up those specific searches.
+If you optimise with long-tail keywords, you’ll have a better chance of picking up those specific searches.

 Notice that the two types of keywords aren’t mutually exclusive.
 Long-tail keywords often have simple keywords in them as well.